norkos/norkos/README.md

 - 👋 Hi, I’m @norkos
 - 👀 I’m interested in Architecture and SaaS
-- 🌱 I’m currently learning how to prorotype fast with Cursor
+- 🌱 I’m currently learning how laverage AI ;)
 - 📫 How to reach me norbert.kosmal@gmail.com

 <!---